lwjglgamedev/lwjglbook-bookcontents-leg/chapter16/chapter16.md

 ![Linear model](linear_model.png)

-The previous model is easy to calculate but it is not very realistic and it does not take into consideration the fog density.
-In reality fog tends to grow in smoother way.
+The linear model is easy to calculate but it is not very realistic and it does not take into consideration the fog density.
+In reality fog tends to grow in a smoother way.
 So the next suitable model is a exponential one.
 The equation for that model is as follows:

 $$\displaystyle focFactor = e^{-(distance \cdot fogDensity)^{exponent}} = \frac{1}{e^{(distance \cdot fogDensity)^{exponent}}}$$